klauern/muse/README.md

 ### Configuration Options

-- `hook.enabled`: Enable or disable the Muse hook
 - `hook.type`: The type of hook to use (default, llm)
 - `hook.commit_style`: The style of commit messages to generate (conventional, gitmojis, default)
 - `hook.dry_run`: Run without actually committing